 Here is a resource page I made for people with ME/CFS to deal with everything else (resources, research, doctors, treatments, etc.).

 I started at 5% on both scales.
-I started getting out in my chair after starting one treatment (valtrex) I was at about 10% on both.
+After starting one treatment (valtrex) I was at about 10% on both and I started getting out in my power wheelchair (with headrest, full recline and raisable leg rests).
 When I took my chair to the first CFS specialist I saw he said I was the most severe person to come into his office in 20 years (the more severe people couldn’t come in).
-After more treatment and careful pacing I’m now more like 10-15% on the physical and 50% on the cognitive, but I traveled to Disneyland, Honolulu, and New Hampshire while I was still at 10% on both (though looking back I should have been more careful and paced more at Disneyland as far as sensory).
-It is possible.
+After more treatment and careful pacing I’m now more like 10-15% on the physical and 50% on the cognitive, but I traveled to Disneyland, Honolulu, and New Hampshire while I was still at 10% on both (looking back I should have been more careful and paced more at Disneyland as far as sensory input).
 The one thing about this scale that is off for me is that it assumes a regular upright chair.
 If I had to sit upright in a chair I would need a week to recover after going out for a few hours.
 With my reclined chair with the headrests and raisable footrests I can go out without crashing at all as long as I am careful about sensory exposure.

 We have to be very, very careful with ourselves to not get worse.
-We have to protect our brains from overstimulation and our bodies from overwork, but travel without crashing is possible even when you are severe (though travel is not safe at 100% I’m afraid).
+We have to protect our brains from overstimulation and our bodies from overwork, but travel without crashing is possible even when you are severe (though not when you are very severe).
 If we can tolerate some movement and sound and light and different visuals we don’t have to stay trapped in bed for our whole lives.
 There are still things we can still experience and enjoy.

 PACE and REST

 I hope you have already learned this is the secret to living with ME/CFS.
 You need to stay well within your safety envelope for activity when outside or traveling.
 This might mean using a wheelchair when you don’t normally use one.
-Being totally careful can be impossible during a trip through the airport, but what you can do is rest very carefully for the week before and at least half a day after.
+Being totally careful can be impossible during a trip through the airport, but what you can do is rest very carefully for the week before and completely (laying down in dark quiet room) at least half a day after arriving.
 If you use a wheelchair take full advantage of it.
 Manage the expectations about the pace of activities with your travel companions ahead of the trip.
 Take every opportunity to rest in quiet and dim light between activities.
-Take a day or half a day in the hotel while they go out if you need to.
+Take a day or half a day in bed while they go out if you need to.

 Hydrate Always have water or your hydration of choice with you and keep drinking.
 I really like a mix of 1/4 lemon-ginger-echinacea juice and 3/4 water when I can, but traveling it is easier to add emergen-C or Rebound powder or similar to a water bottle.
 With ME/CFS you are more likely to have orthostatic intolerance, which gets worse with dehydration, and flying dehydrates, so make sure you stay hydrated!